 1) Look in the Mirror.

 Ask yourself: How do I feel about beauty?
 Where do I believe my value is found?
 How do I handle diet and exercise?
 Telling her that her body size is not important while fretting over yours is not going to be effective.
 What do you need to do to change your beliefs about your value in relation to the way you look?
 Are you always on a diet or chasing the latest exercise fad?
-Can I encourage you to take an honest look at what you believe first?
+Can I encourage you to take an honest look at what you believe first before trying to help your daughter with her body image.

 2) Look at Your Labels.

-Want a daughter who doesn’t worry about her body image?
+Want to help your daughter with her body image?
 Then, fill her with praise for attributes that are eternally meaningful.
 Let her know that her worth and her value aren’t derived from looking pretty in a dress but from the way she loves others or how she uses her talents for Christ.
 The world will tell her she needs to be pretty to be something.
 Tell her she’s something important in Christ whether she’s pretty or not.

 3) Look at Your Media.